logiqai/docs/logiq-server/logiq-paas-community-edition.md

 ### Prepare your Values file

-Just as any other package deployed via Helm charts, you can configure your LOGIG PaaS deployment using a Values file.
+Just as any other package deployed via Helm charts, you can configure your Apica Ascent PaaS deployment using a Values file.
 The Values file acts as the Helm chart's API, giving it access to values to populate the Helm chart's templates.

-To give you a head start with configuring your LOGIQ deployment, we've provided sample `values.yaml` files for small, medium, and large clusters.
-You can use these files as a base for configuring your LOGIQ deployment.
+To give you a head start with configuring your Apica Ascent deployment, we've provided sample `values.yaml` files for small, medium, and large clusters.
+You can use these files as a base for configuring your Apica Ascent deployment.
 You can download these files from the following links.

 {% tabs %}
 {% tab title="values.small.yaml" %}